stalniy/casl/docs-src/src/content/pages/api/casl-ability/en.md

 ## detectSubjectType

 The default subject type detection logic.
-Can be passed as `detectSubjectType` option to `Ability` and `PureAbility` classes.
+Can be passed as `detectSubjectType` option to `Ability` class.
 Can be used to extend the default logic.
 The checking logic is the following:

 * if `subject` is `undefined`, returns `all`
 * if `subject` is a `ForcedSubject`, returns its forced type